Architecture

 The userspace daemon is the control plane.
 It translates high-level mixer operations into low-level hardware commands:

-- State tree: Maintains a hierarchical tree of all mixer controls (11,000+ nodes for Apollo x4), mirroring the structure expected by UA client software
+- State tree: Maintains a hierarchical tree of all mixer controls (11,000+ nodes for Apollo x4)

 - Hardware router: Translates state tree changes into ioctl calls to the kernel driver